-All staff are trained as part of their safeguarding training to pass on any concerns to Miss Jane Parkinson, the Designated Safeguarding Lead who has lead responsibility for Online Safety.
+All staff are trained as part of their safeguarding training to pass on any concerns to Mrs Katie Marchant, the Designated Safeguarding Lead who has lead responsibility for Online Safety.

 As pupils are spending more time both at home and online, we want to ensure that they can do this safely, that they know how to recognise risk, and that they know how to report anything that concerns them.

 TWGGS Online Safety Policy

 Thinkuknow is the education programme of the Child Exploitation and Online Protection centre (CEOP) aimed at keeping young people safe online.
 They have prepared a very helpful parents’ information sheet, which you can access here:

 Keeping Your Child Safe Online While They Are Off School.
 There are also #onlinesafetyathome packs prepared by Thinkuknow, which may be helpful to use at home.
 You may also like to follow their Cyber Aware steps, which includes how to practise good cyber hygiene, to make things a little safer too.

 The internet can be very positive, both educationally and socially.
 Children just need to be aware of the risks, and know how to report anything that makes them scared, worried or uncomfortable.